pierremarcelio/mainspring/README.md

 # Mainspring: Pattern Lab + Drupal 8

 Component-driven prototyping tool using [Pattern Lab v2](http://patternlab.io/) automated via Gulp.
-Also serves as a starterkit Drupal 8 theme.
+Also serves as a starterkit Drupal 8 theme or any other Twig-PHP compatible CMS.

 NOTE: This is the Drupal 8 version of Mainspring that runs with pattern lab as it's style guide generator.
 The [Legacy Mainspring](https://github.com/fosterinteractive/mainspring-legacy) Project  using SC5 has been moved to it's own project.